formkit/docs-content/essentials/core.md

 # Core

+<simple-tree></simple-tree>

-At the heart of the FormKit framework is the `@formkit/core`.
+At the heart of the FormKit framework is `@formkit/core`.
 This zero-dependency package is responsible for nearly all of FormKit's low-level critical functions, a few of them are:

 - Configuration
 - Value input/output